Guide

 Are heart rate zones the same for running and cycling?

-No. Cycling HR is typically 5–10 bpm lower than running at the same effort.
-Amazfit uses one set of zones for all sports — this is a known limitation.
-Intervals.icu supports separate zones per sport.
+No. Cycling HR is often 5-10 bpm lower than running HR at the same perceived effort.
+Amazfit usually uses one zone set, so it is better to review sport-specific analysis in Intervals.icu.

 Related guides